-Our lead candidate is a chimeric vaccinia (pox) virus known as CF33, developed by Professor Yuman Fong, at the prestigious City of Hope Comprehensive Cancer Center in Los Angeles, California.
+Our lead candidate is a chimeric vaccinia (pox) virus known as CF33 (subject to share holders approval at the EGM), developed by Professor Yuman Fong, at the prestigious City of Hope Comprehensive Cancer Center in Los Angeles, California.

 Vaccinia is a genetically stable double stranded DNA virus of the Poxviridae family.
 It has a track record of safe use in millions of humans as it was the active constituent of the vaccine that eradicated smallpox, one of the most devastating diseases known to humanity and was the first oncolytic virus demonstrating viral oncolysis in the laboratory in 1922.